 A NEW BRAIN INJURY OCCURS EVERY 15 MINUTES IN NZ.
-We empower people affected by brain injury by providing information, education, advocacy
+We empower people affected by brain injury through advocacy, support and education

-We provide advocacy, support, information, and education to people who have sustained a brain injury, their family/whanau and caregivers.
-We raise awareness and prevention of brain injury in the community.
-Monthly Support Group meetings give people the opportunity to get peer support and share strategies in a social setting whilst reducing isolation.
-Clients and their whanau have a sense of belonging and feel they are being heard when utilizing our services.
+We provide advocacy, support, information and education to people who have sustained a brain injury, their family/whanau and caregivers.
+We raise awareness and promote prevention of brain injury in the community.

 Donor Confidence Key

 Givealittle values the importance of an informed decision when making a donation.
 We check to make sure that adequate information is provided to donors and that pages comply with our terms and conditions.
 Pages are not browseable nor searchable until moderated and donor validated.
 For more information, check out this support article.

 A page becomes donor validated when it receives donations from at least three different sources.
 Pages are not browseable nor searchable until moderated and donor validated.
 For more information, check out this support article.

 Is registered with the Department of Internal Affairs (DIA), Charity Services (formerly Charities Commission) as a charity.

 Has been granted 'donee status' by Inland Revenue (IRD).
 Donors to a page with tax credit eligibility may be able to apply for a tax credit.×